Virdze/MyLifeTracker/README.md

 # MyLifeTracker
-App for Workouts, Nutrition and Recipes.
+App to plan my Workouts, Nutrition and Recipes.